Guide price £750,000

-A Grade II listed period with private gardens, paddock and development plot
+An important, Grade II listed, period house full of character with private south-facing gardens, paddock and outbuildings.

 The Abbey is a splendid, period village house, Grade II Listed, as being of special historical and architectural interest.
 Full of character and dating from the late C18 or early C19, the southerly wing is a two-storey flint pebble building with red brick dressings and a slate hipped roof featuring a three window range mainly of double-hung sashes with glazing bars, in flush cased frames with segmental heads.